RobinBoers/chop/README.md

 - `pages`: a variable that contains a list of pages.
 A page is an object that contains the frontmatter from the corresponding content file and the special variables listed above.

+## Special variables

+These variables have special behavoir, if specified:

+- `path`: if specified in the front matter of a post, it will be used to generate the final URL.
+It is relative to the site root (aka the directory the site gets put in).

 ## Static files

 All files placed in the static directory inside an output subdirectory will be copied over to the corresponding subdirectory in the `dist` directory.